12.1.6 Policy for Applicants for Undergraduate Admission

 The acceptance of transfer credit ultimately resides with departmental or program faculty in the corresponding discipline.
 We participate in the South Carolina two-year college’s articulation agreement identifying courses that transfer among and between public colleges and universities in South Carolina.

 The student assumes responsibility for presenting all documentation requested for transfer credit.
-An official transcript containing the requested transfer coursework from all institutions attended is required for admission to the College of Charleston.
+An official transcript containing the requested transfer coursework from all institutions attended is required for transfer credit evaluation to the College of Charleston.

-Regardless of the student’s citizenship, applicants with course work from a college/university outside of the United States must also submit official transcripts (mark sheets, academic records), with word for word English translations, to a recognized credential evaluation agency for verification and a course-by-course evaluation.
-Responsibility for the translation and evaluation of documents in order to meet deadlines, as well as all costs associated with these services, is the responsibility of the student applying for admission.
-Once the course-by-course evaluation from an outside agency and the English translations of course descriptions are received by the College of Charleston, evaluation of the course work can begin for potential College of Charleston transfer credit.
-Complete information about international transcript evaluation, along with a list of recognized credential evaluation agencies, is located on-line.
+Regardless of the student’s citizenship, applicants with coursework from a college or university outside of the U.S. must also submit official transcripts (academic records) with word-for-word English translations to a NACES-approved credential evaluation agency for verification and a course-by-course evaluation.
+Responsibility for the translation and evaluation of documents to meet deadlines, as well as all costs associated with these services, are the responsibility of the student applying for admission.
+Upon receipt of the official course-by-course evaluation and the English translations, the transfer credit evaluation can be conducted.
+Additional class descriptions and/or syllabi may also be requested in order to facilitate transfer credit.
+Complete information about international transcript evaluation, along with a list of approved credential evaluation agencies, is located on the website.

-Students wishing to complete a second undergraduate degree will follow the transfer or readmission admissions guidelines, although most students who have earned bachelor’s degrees will be offered admission.
+Students wishing to complete a second undergraduate degree will follow the transfer or readmission admissions guidelines, although most students who have earned bachelor’s degrees will be admitted.
 Transfer credit policies apply to students seeking a second degree.

-Access into many of the College of Charleston's undergraduate courses is available to citizens of the South Carolina Lowcountry and others and facilitated through non-degree enrollment via the office of admissions and the office of summer sessions.
-Senior citizens, high school dual enrollment students, visiting students from other post-secondary institutions as well as individuals who wish to obtain higher education for employment purposes, graduate school preparation or for personal interest are encouraged to participate.
-Non-degree students must submit credentials that are appropriate to demonstrate their ability to satisfactorily complete coursework at the College of Charleston.
-Guidelines recommend an evaluation of transcripts from high school or previous colleges and test scores where appropriate.
+Access into many of the College’s undergraduate courses is facilitated through non-degree enrollment via the office of admissions.
+60+ students, high school dual enrollment students, certificate students, visiting students from other post-secondary institutions as well as individuals who wish to obtain higher education for employment purposes, graduate school preparation or for personal interest are encouraged to participate.
+Non-degree students must submit credentials that are appropriate to demonstrate their ability to satisfactorily complete coursework at the College.
 Students may need to show proof that course prerequisites have been met.

 The following policies and procedures are applicable to all applicants and matriculating students: